guycalledavinash/jenkins-file/README.md

 ```
 ![status](https://github.com/guycalledavinash/jenkins-file/assets/90386560/fe083089-64cd-4290-af0e-649cbfe9292a)

-Notice the end, it runs on port 8080, allow the port in inbound traffic rules
+It runs on port 8080, enable it in the traffic rules

 Initially, install the suggested plugins